Toparvion/jmint/README.md

 2. Attach **jMint** to target application for applying created droplet(s).

 ## Step 1: Create droplet
 There are 2 general approaches to create a droplet: *from source code of target class* and *from scratch*.
+You are free to choose any of them.
+Here are some hints that may help:
-- The first one is handy when you have source code of a class being modified and you want to apply its slightly changed version at runtime.
+- The first approach is handy when you have source code of a class being modified and you want to apply its slightly changed version at runtime.
 The **advantage** of this approach is that you don't have to manually write droplet class, you may just copy the existing one and modify the target method(s) only.
 The **flaw** is that your droplet gets some excess source code (which may be confusing in case of large class _(and may provoke bugs in jMint:wink:)_).
 - The second approach is preferable when you don't want to copy the whole original source code and/or want to keep the droplet as simple as possible.
 The **pros and cons** of this approach are opposite to the first one: it makes you write some code manually but on the other hand it allows you to fill the droplet with the code you really need, without surpluses.

 #### Approach 1.
 Creating droplet from target class